ubccr/xdmod/docs/howto-summary-charts.md

-for roles which inherit the `default` type (which is, by default, any logged-in users) by charts stored in `roles.d/jobs.json` (`/etc/xdmod/roles.d/jobs.json` if you installed the RPM or `PREFIX/etc/roles.d/jobs.json` if you did a manual install) - to remove these default charts from logged-in users, the `+summary_charts` field will have to be deleted for this file.
+for roles which inherit the `default` type (which is, by default, any logged-in users) by charts stored in `roles.d/jobs.json` (`/etc/xdmod/roles.d/jobs.json` if you installed the RPM or `PREFIX/etc/roles.d/jobs.json` if you did a manual install) - to remove these default charts from logged-in users, the `+summary_charts` field will have to be deleted in this file.

 In `roles.json`, copy the chart JSON into the list of summary charts, as shown below.